SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/endpoint/microsoft_defender_for_endpoints.md

 ### Pull events

-Go to the [playbook page](https://app.sekoia.io/operations/playbooks) and create a new playbook with the [Consume Eventhub messages](../../../automate/library/microsoft-azure.md#consume-eventhub-messages).
+Go to the [playbook page](https://app.sekoia.io/operations/playbooks) and create a new playbook with the [Consume Eventhub messages](../../../automate/library/microsoft-azure.md#consume-eventhub-messages) module.

 Set up the trigger configuration with the EventHub's `Connection string-primary key`, the hub name, the consumer group, the storage's `Connection string-primary key` and the container name.